arnauddesombre/MaxIt/README.md

 Compilation instructions are included in the maxit.cpp source code, which is the only source file needed.
 I've used MinGW and the instructions are for a Geany build.

 MaxIt's Artificial Intelligence is a Monte-Carlo, and the software uses parallel threading for maximum efficiency.
-Monte-Carlo is a fairly efficient strategy for a simple game like MaxIt and the computer will play almost instantaneously...
+Monte-Carlo is a fairly efficient strategy for a simple game like MaxIt and the computer will play almost instantaneously, and quite accurately...

 Initially, MaxIt is a DOS game.
 One of the only documentation available is located at http://www.craigcolvin.com/Moosesoftware/maxit_rules.html